 ABOUT

-Bill Buchanan and Dickie Goodman are best remembered for their creation of the "break in" record format that consists of snippets of popular tunes spliced together and interspersed with dialog in the form of, e.g., a radio show or an interview.
+Dickie Goodman and songwriter Bill Buchanan (April 30, 1930 - August 1, 1996), who partnered during the late 1950s, are best remembered for their creation of the comedic "break in" record format that consists of snippets of popular tunes spliced together and interspersed with dialog, typically in the form of a radio show or an interview.
+These recordings were often inspired by then-current events or various aspects of popular culture as depicted on TV and in the movies.

 SHOP EXCLUSIVE RECORDINGS FOR DICKIE GOODMAN